openharmony/bundlemanager_bundlemanager_cangjie_wrapper/README.md

   - The module provides APIs for obtaining this application information.
   - Obtains the json string array of the current application's configuration file.
   - Checks whether a link can be opened.
+  - Provides the definition of ElementName, Metadata, and Skill.

 The following features are not provided yet:

   - Obtain other application information.
-  - Install capabilities for application bundles.
-  - Update capabilities for application bundles.
-  - Uninstall capabilities for application bundles.
-  - Store bundle information.
+  - Obtaining the package name of a corresponding application based on a given uid.

 For Bundlemanager-related APIs, please refer to [ohos.bundle.bundle_manager (BundleManager Management)](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md).

+## Constraints

+The following features are not provided yet:

+  - Obtain other application information.
+  - Obtaining the package name of a corresponding application based on a given uid.

 ## Code Contribution